Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/vocabularium/financiele-rapportering/taxonomie-dcjm/ontwerpstandaard/toolchain4/oslo-converter-ea.report.md

 #||# -------------------------------------

+2025-03-17T15:24:10.393Z info: Connector Model:applicatieprofiel_FinancieleData:DCJM-Taxonomie:Omzet:(Omzet -> Bedrijfsopbrengsten) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:24:10.395Z info: Connector Model:applicatieprofiel_FinancieleData:DCJM-Taxonomie:DCJMfeit:(DCJMfeit -> HuidigePeriode) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:24:10.395Z info: Connector Model:applicatieprofiel_FinancieleData:DCJM-Taxonomie:InkomgeldenEnVergoedingen:(InkomgeldenEnVergoedingen -> Omzet) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:24:10.395Z info: Connector Model:applicatieprofiel_FinancieleData:DCJM-Taxonomie:InschrijvingsgeldenEnTicketverkoop:(InschrijvingsgeldenEnTicketverkoop -> InkomgeldenEnVergoedingen) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:24:10.395Z info: Connector Model:applicatieprofiel_FinancieleData:DCJM-Taxonomie:DonatieMetTegenprestatie:(DonatieMetTegenprestatie -> InkomgeldenEnVergoedingen) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:24:10.395Z info: Connector Model:applicatieprofiel_FinancieleData:DCJM-Taxonomie:OverigeVergoedingen:(OverigeVergoedingen -> InkomgeldenEnVergoedingen) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:24:10.395Z info: Connector Model:applicatieprofiel_FinancieleData:DCJM-Taxonomie:Bedrijfsopbrengsten:(Bedrijfsopbrengsten -> DCJMfeit) is not an association with a source role.
+Ignoring this connector.

-2025-02-11T15:16:43.290Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T15:24:10.396Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T15:16:43.291Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:applicatieprofiel_FinancieleData) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T15:24:10.396Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:applicatieprofiel_FinancieleData) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T15:16:43.291Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:applicatieprofiel_FinancieleData:OSLO-Dossier) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T15:24:10.396Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:applicatieprofiel_FinancieleData:OSLO-Dossier) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T15:16:43.291Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:applicatieprofiel_FinancieleData:OSLO-Generiek) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T15:24:10.396Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:applicatieprofiel_FinancieleData:OSLO-Generiek) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T15:16:43.291Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:applicatieprofiel_FinancieleData:OSLO-Organisatie) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T15:24:10.396Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:applicatieprofiel_FinancieleData:OSLO-Organisatie) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T15:16:43.291Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:applicatieprofiel_FinancieleData:Copies) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T15:24:10.396Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:applicatieprofiel_FinancieleData:Copies) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T15:16:43.292Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:applicatieprofiel_FinancieleData:W3C-Time) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T15:24:10.397Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:applicatieprofiel_FinancieleData:W3C-Time) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T15:16:43.292Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:applicatieprofiel_FinancieleData:OSLO-FeitelijkeVerenigingen) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T15:24:10.397Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:applicatieprofiel_FinancieleData:OSLO-FeitelijkeVerenigingen) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T15:16:43.292Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:applicatieprofiel_FinancieleData:OSLO-Persoon) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T15:24:10.397Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:applicatieprofiel_FinancieleData:OSLO-Persoon) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T15:16:43.292Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:applicatieprofiel_FinancieleData:XML-Schema) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T15:24:10.397Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:applicatieprofiel_FinancieleData:XML-Schema) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T15:16:43.292Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:applicatieprofiel_FinancieleData:XML-Schema) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T15:24:10.397Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:applicatieprofiel_FinancieleData:XML-Schema) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T15:16:43.292Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:applicatieprofiel_FinancieleData:OSLO-Adres) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T15:24:10.397Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:applicatieprofiel_FinancieleData:OSLO-Adres) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T15:16:43.295Z warn: [ConnectorConverterHandler]: Connector (context) does not have a package tag defined.
+2025-03-17T15:24:10.400Z warn: [ConnectorConverterHandler]: Connector (context) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T15:16:43.299Z warn: [ConverterHandler]: Entity with path Model:applicatieprofiel_FinancieleData:OSLO-FinancieleData:Organisatie has an empty value for tag ap-usageNote-nl.
+2025-03-17T15:24:10.403Z warn: [ConverterHandler]: Entity with path Model:applicatieprofiel_FinancieleData:OSLO-FinancieleData:Organisatie has an empty value for tag ap-usageNote-nl.

-2025-02-11T15:16:43.301Z warn: [ConnectorConverterHandler]: Unable to determine cardinality for connector (context).
+2025-03-17T15:24:10.406Z warn: [ConnectorConverterHandler]: Unable to determine cardinality for connector (context).

 #||# -------------------------------------